1821 Vermont gubernatorial election

-The 1821 Vermont gubernatorial election took place in September and October, and resulted in the election of Richard Skinner to a one-year term as governor.
+The 1821 Vermont gubernatorial election took place on September 4, 1821.
+It resulted in the election of Richard Skinner to a one-year term as governor.

 The Vermont General Assembly met in Montpelier on October 11.
 The Vermont House of Representatives appointed a committee to review the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.
 With the Federalist Party defunct, Democratic-Republican Richard Skinner was the only major candidate.
 The committee determined that Skinner had easily won a second one-year term against only scattering opposition.

 In the election for lieutenant governor, the committee determined that Democratic-Republican William Cahoon, who was unopposed, had won election to a second one-year term.
 The vote totals were recorded as 11,817 (98.8%) for Cahoon, with 146 (1.2%) scattering.

 Benjamin Swan was unopposed for election to a one-year term as treasurer, his twenty-second.
 Though nominally a Federalist, Swan was usually endorsed by the Democratic-Republicans and often ran unopposed.
 Vote totals for the 1821 election were recorded as 10,637 (99.6%) for Swan and 41 (0.04%) scattering.

 In the race for governor, the results of the popular vote were reported as follows.